irod973/python-project-template/README.md

 - `src/{{cookiecutter.package}}`: Your Python package source code.
 - `tests/`: Unit tests for your package.
 - `tasks/`: `just` commands for automation.
-- `Dockerfile`: Configuration for building your Docker image.
+- `docker/Dockerfile.python`: Configuration for building your Docker image.
 - `docker-compose.yml`: Orchestration file for running your project.

 4. **Start developing!**